 9. Plug into community organizations

-Food banks, shelters, and community organizations such as the United Way work to support at-risk families.
+Food banks, shelters, and community organizations work to support at-risk families.
 Their programs contribute to healthier, safer communities.
 Give and volunteer to assist these organizations in their efforts.

 Photo by NeONBRAND on Unsplash

 Guys, I gotta tell ya, working in schools is tough these days.
 Public schools receive a lot of blame for society's ills and little credit for their role in stabilizing a culture in crisis.
 We pour out our hearts to educate and care for your kids every single day.
 We teach students core subjects, and also how to be kind and decent human beings.
 When heroes of school shootings emerge, we picture ourselves taking a bullet and wonder if we’ll have the courage and wherewithal to lead our students to safety.
 These are not things for which college has prepared us.
 Stand with us, not against us.
 Send a card, say thank you, or buy us a Frappuccino.
 Your encouragement reminds us that we're not fighting this battle alone.

 You don’t have to like everyone or even agree with them to be kind.
 Teach kids to stand up to bullies and reach out to outcasts.
 Bystanders who speak up have the power to end a bully's targeting behavior and change the targeted kid's school experience (and life) for the better.

 By this we know love, that he laid down his life for us, and we ought to lay down our lives for the brothers.
 (1 John 3:16 ESV)